IRTF-PEARG/draft-ip-address-privacy/draft-irtf-pearg-ip-address-privacy-considerations.md

 for decades.
 Commercial VPNs and Tor are the most common methods of mitigating IP address-based tracking.

-- Commerical VPNs offer a layer of indirection between the user and the destination, however if the VPN endpoint's IP address is static then this simply substitutes one address for another.
-In addition, commerial VPNs replace tracking across sites with a single company that may track their users' activities.
+- Commercial VPNs offer a layer of indirection between the user and the destination, however if the VPN endpoint's IP address is static then this simply substitutes one address for another.
+In addition, commercial VPNs replace tracking across sites with a single company that may track their users' activities.